Eynorey/SAM/SAM-Documentation/SRS.md

 ACTORS: There are three types of actors: __guests__, __users__ and __admins__.

 * Guests – visitors, who either do not have a personal account or are not logged into their profile
-* Users – registered SAM-users
+* Users – logged in SAM-users
 * Admins – (extends users) initially SAM-developers, later on a support team with enhanced abilities on the website.

 SUBSYSTEMS: There are four subsystems to the platform: __user system__, __course system__, __dashboard__ and __admin console__.